 The View Home

-“The View Home” uses the language of surveying and navigation to consider my longing for a home throughout my life.
+“The View Home” uses the language of surveying and navigation to consider my longing for a sense of home throughout my life.
 For this project, I traveled to the 14 places I have lived in Massachusetts.
 Standing on the land’s public space with my 8x10 camera, I photographed the view from each of these places to where I live now.

 Together the photographs form a constellation of my life with attendant personal history at each site.
 In essence, the work is a search for something that cannot be seen—referenced by its absence—a place not pictured.